How to Prevent Data Corruption in Windows PC

 Whether transferring files within your computer or from a portable storage device, ensure the process doesn’t get disturbed.

-Here’s how to prevent data corruption on Windows PC while transferring files:
+Here’s how to prevent data corruption on a Windows PC while transferring files:

-- Ensure that your laptop has full power to prevent sudden power outages.
-Desktop users should connect their devices to an external power source like UPS.
+• Ensure that your laptop has full power to prevent sudden power outages.
+Desktop users should connect their devices to an external power source like a UPS.

 As we have already mentioned, viruses are the main reason behind data corruption.
-Thus, to prevent your data from corrupting, install the best antivirus program on your computer.
+Thus, to prevent your data from being corrupted, install the best antivirus program on your computer.

 The software will ensure that no virus or malware can enter your system and destroy your files.
 Moreover, if malware has already infected your data, the software can help you fix those corrupted files.